 The First, to run around keening and Biblically bemoaning, your hands in the air, your eyes Heavenward, praying for deliverance.
 We are victims, all of us.
 Victims of fate and circumstance and the ill-will of others; the evil that men do all around as the world crashes and burns.
 So we gather our tribe and huddle together.
 We light our fires and sharpen our spears, because out there in darkness is a world to be feared.

-So what does this mean for society at large and for one of the hallmarks of society—Culture?
+So what does this mean for society at large and for one of the hallmarks of society: Culture?
 For a millennium, the Arts have been the jewel in civilization's crown.
-Think the Cathedral at Chartres.
-During World War Two, Winston Churchill, the noted racist Imperialist, was asked to cut arts funding in favor of the war effort.
+Think the Cathedral at Chartres, the Louvre, the Sistine Ceiling.
+During World War Two, Winston Churchill, that noted racist Imperialist, was asked to cut arts funding in favor of the war effort.
 His reply: “Then what are we fighting for?”
 This is, if not the, then a fundamental question.
 Yes, no one likes when the sky falls (even though it's been falling for as long as there've been human beings).
-And we tried that tribe thing.
+And we tried that tribal thing.
 It worked for a while when we were stuck in caves.
 But we've progressed.
-Although I can see the new Progressives in their 21st century caves, posting pics on Instagram of their selfless simplicity.
+Although I can see the new Progressives in their 21st Century designer caves, posting pics on Instagram of their selfless simplicity.
 The problem—and it's a big one—is a matter of Art and Culture.
 Both capitalized, as they've both, because of the Chicken Littles, been lower-cased.
 Demoted, devalued, diminished, deconstructed.
 If everything is seen as Us and Not Us, then Art will be seen this way too.
 If this painting or that book or that film doesn't conform to the Us guidelines, then it is (according to the dictums of the creed) not worth considering.
 But here's the rub.
 Art has never been one to play by the rules.
 Art has never taken kindly to being told what to do.
 Art has never been a kiss-ass or a suck-up.
 All that's for the Quislings, the Socialist Realists, the Panderers.
 Art is a place of courage.
 Of fearlessness and innovation.
 Of bold undaunted nose-snubbing in the face of monoliths.
 What we have now is a new monolith, the creation of the Chicken Littles.
 This place of fear and conformity.
-Of familiar echoes and pleasing images and words that say what's already been said and mutually agreed upon.
+Of familiar echoes and anodyne images and words that say what's already been said and mutually agreed upon.

 And they do reward their own.
 The latest, a novel, American Dirt, about a woman and her child escaping Mexico and violence, coming to America.
 This… “idea” (forgive my editorializing) garnered a million-dollar advance for its author.
 And is it because of the quality of the “idea” and the work itself, or is it because it cynically (or perhaps good-heartedly) pandered to the zeitgeist of the First Way of Coping?
 To the people of the First Way, Donald Trump our President (they hate when they hear this) is the sky and he's rapidly raining down.
 (Although Mr. Trump might like to see himself, or rather Himself, as The Firmament.)
 So they band together in their caves, in indignation before the fire.
-And they support those who check the right boxes.
-But as for the rest—Barbarians!
+And they support those who nod their heads often and in the right, acceptable fashion.
+But as for the rest us—Barbarians!

 I'll close with old Winston, that Colonialist misogynist bigot, who said regarding art: “Without tradition, art is a flock of sheep without a shepherd.
-Without innovation, it is a corpse.”
+Without innovation, it’s a corpse.”